 I soon crossed the trail junction with the Signal Ridge Trail and started looking for a forest service road (#85 but unmarked) that I planned to follow to Sawyer River Road.
 This is a short cut that eliminates most of the road walk from the bottom of the Signal Ridge Trail to the Sawyer Pond Trailhead, where the Sawyer River Trail begins.
 The forest service road is heavily overgrown but easily passible, ending with an easy river crossing before you pop out onto Sawyer River Road.

 From there it was about a third of a mile walk up to the next trailhead, where I spied my good friend Beth Zimmer packing up her car.
-I can’t say I was that surprised to see her either since she’s also a red liner (they get around), but it was a happy reunion.
-I was up that weekend to attend her final redline trail and finishing party the next day.
+I can’t say I was that surprised to see her, but it was a happy reunion.
+I was up that weekend to attend her final White Mountain Guide trail and finishing party the next day.
 She’s now the 42nd person to finish hiking all 608 trails (1440.4 miles) in the White Mountain Guide.

 After meeting Beth and her friends, I still had to hike another 9+ miles through Hancock Notch and back to my car.
 I flew down the flattish Sawyer River Trail which runs along the river, before joining the Hancock Notch Trail, where my pace slowed down.
 The stretch between that the Sawyer River and Cedar Brook trail junctions is quite wild, with landslides, river crossings, and wet & muddy sections to hike through.
 Still, the trail is a lot easier to follow than the last time I’d hiked it a few years ago, now that the ambiguous parts have painted blazes and the washed out sections have been rerouted (See Backpacking the Desolation Loop).